Manage my Service

 Manage my Service is scheduled to launch in August, and services will start using it from then.

-1. Who you want to be able to manage all parts of your registered care service on the Manage my Service portal.
+Staff who should be able to manage all parts of your registered care service on the Manage my Service portal.

 We call this user the ‘Care Service Administrator’.
 They will be able to perform a range of tasks including adding additional users to the portal, submitting variations, responding to inspection reports and enforcements.
-Care services can have more than one Care Service Administrator.
+Care services can have more than one Care Service Administrator.The names and unique email addresses of staff who will need to use the Manage my Service portal for other tasks.

 We also need to know who you want to have access to the Manage my Service portal to complete other tasks like submitting notifications or communicating with us.
 We call this user ‘Care Service Support’.
 Users with the Care Service Support role will not be able to change service details or respond to reports.
-Care services can have more than one Care Service Support user
+Care services can have more than one Care Service Support user.

-Our opening hours are Monday to Friday, 09:00 to 16:00
+Our opening hours are Monday to Friday, 09:00 to 16:00.

 You can email us too, at enquiries@careinspectorate.gov.scot.